programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 Visualisations are of course not “proof” of anything but tools to help understand complex relations; their interpretation is based on a good understanding of the underlying data and how it was visualized.
 Selected network visualizations can also accompany text and help your readers better understand the complex relationships you discuss, much like the maps you sometimes find on the inside covers of old books.

+A few practical points:
+- Collect and store data in one spreadsheet and use a copy for visualizations
+- Make sure you understand the basic rationale behind any centrality and layout algorithms you choose as they will affect your view on your data.
+Wikipedia is usually a good source for comprehensive information on them.
+- Don't hesitate to revise and start over if you sense that your coding scheme does not work out as expected.
+It will definitely be worth it.

 Finally, any of the visualizations you can create with the small sample dataset I provide for this tutorial requires context knowledge to be really meaningful.
 The only way for to find out whether this method makes sense for your research is to start coding your own data and to use your own context knowledge to make sense of your visualizations.

 Good luck!